tarantool/watchdog/README.md

 of an internal variable.
 The variable is updated periodically by a separate tarantool fiber.

+The watchdog observation period is hardcoded to be 200ms.
-The fiber update period equals to 1/2 of the `timeout` parameter.
+The fiber update period equals to 1/4 of the `timeout` parameter.
-The watchdog period is hardcoded to be 200ms.
+Depending of precise timings, the real timeout event may occur from `timeout` to `1.25 * timeout` seconds.

 Whenever a problem with an update fiber occurs the watchdog thread performs `exit(6)` if coredump is disabled otherwise `abort()`.